vue-bridge/vue-bridge/docs/src/index.md

       link: https://github.com/vue-bridge/vue-bridge

 features:
-  - icon: 🪄
-    title: Quickstart with Templates
-    details: Start projects easily with pre-configured templates
-  - icon: 🔦
-    title: Typescript support
-    details: Template support Type generation  for both versions.
-  - icon: 🗂
-    title: Extensive Documentation
-    details: Our docs provide quick How.Ton guides as well as background info for all aspects of interoperable libraries.
   - icon: ☁️
     title: Lightweight Runtime
     details: tiny (max.
-600b gzip) runtime library polyfills commonly used APIs that are different in Vue 2 and Vue 3
+800b gzip) runtime library that ponyfills commonly used Vue 2/3 APIs for interop.
   - icon: 📦
     title: Universal Build Plugin
-    details: Optimize your code for Vue 2 or Vue 3 at build-time with ease.
+    details: Build-Time toolkit to simplify building your library for both Vue 2 and Vue 3.
+(Vite only for now)
   - icon: 🔩
     title: Eslint support
-    details: Let eslint help you avoid mistakes in making your library interoperable.
+    details: an eslint preset that helps you avoid common mistakes when writing interoperable code.
+  - icon: 🪄
+    title: Quickstart with Templates
+    details: Start projects easily with pre-configured templates, no setup or configuration necessary.
+  - icon: 🗂
+    title: Extensive Documentation
+    details: Our docs provide quick How.Ton guides as well as background info for all aspects of interoperable libraries.
+  - icon: 🔦
+    title: Typescript support
+    details: Template support Type generation  for both versions.
 ---